Return of the Jedi

-The film was released in theaters on May 25, 1983.
+Return of the Jedi was released in theaters by 20th Century-Fox on May 25, 1983.
 It grossed $374 million worldwide during its initial theatrical run, becoming the highest-grossing film of 1983.
-The film was well received by critics, with strong praise going to the performances of the actors, John Williams' score, the special effects and the action sequences.
+It received mixed reviews, with critics conflicted on the performances of the actors, the special effects and the action sequences, though John Williams' score was consistently praised.
+Later reviews have been more positive, although most critics consider the film to be the weakest of the original trilogy.
 Several re-releases and revisions to the film have followed over the decades, which have brought its total gross to $482 million.
 The United States Library of Congress selected it for preservation in the National Film Registry in 2021.
 A prequel trilogy, released between 1999 and 2005, and a sequel trilogy, released between 2015 and 2019, followed.